Shiant Islands

 Landsat image of the Little Minch.
-The Shiant Islands are at centre between the much larger islands of Lewis and Harris to the west and northern Isle of Skye, to the south.
+The Shiant Islands are at centre between the much larger islands of Lewis and Harris to the north and west, and the Isle of Skye, to the south.

 The Shiant Islands (/ʃænt/; Na h-Eileanan Mòra /gd/ or Na h-Eileanan Seunta /gd/) or Shiant Isles are a privately owned island group in the Minch, east of Harris in the Outer Hebrides of Scotland.
 They are 5 mi southeast of the Isle of Lewis.

 Etymology

-The name Shiant is from the Scottish Gaelic Na h-Eileanan Seunta, which means the "charmed", "holy" or "enchanted isles".
+The name Shiant is from the Scottish Gaelic Na h-Eileanan Seunta, which could mean the "charmed", "holy" or "enchanted isles".
+More likely the name is from a Norse maritime term, most plausibly sjóund, meaning “sea gap / sound / cleft.”
+Later reshaped in Gaelic into seunta, which resembles a Gaelic adjective, and then reinterpreted through folk etymology and romantic literature as meaning “enchanted.”
+The Old Norse name was probably Sundeyjar meaning 'Islands of the Sound.'

 The group is also known as Na h-Eileanan Mòra, "the big isles".
 The main islands are Garbh Eilean ("rough island") and Eilean an Taighe ("house island"), which are joined by a narrow isthmus, and Eilean Mhuire ("island of the Virgin Mary") to the east.
 Eilean an Taighe was called Eilean na Cille ("island of the church") prior to the 19th century.

 A 17th-century chart by John Adair and several other 18th-century charts call Garbh Eilean Nunaltins Isle, Eilean Mhuire St Marys Isle and Eilean an Taighe St Columbs Isle.
 This last name suggests that the chapel on Eilean an Taighe might have been dedicated to St Columba.
-The meaning of Nunaltins remains unclear.
+The meaning of Nunaltins remains unclear but may derive from the Gaelic for Island of the Streams.